Rudy Gay

-Rudy Carlton Gay Jr. (born August 17, 1986) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
-The 6'8" forward played college basketball for the University of Connecticut before being drafted eighth overall in the 2006 NBA draft by the Houston Rockets; he was traded to the Memphis Grizzlies days later.
+Rudy Carlton Gay Jr. (born August 17, 1986) is an American former professional basketball player.
+A forward, he played college basketball for the UConn Huskies before being selected eighth overall in the 2006 NBA draft by the Houston Rockets, but was traded to the Memphis Grizzlies days later.
+He was named to the 2007 All-Rookie First Team.

-Early life and high school
+Early life

-Born in Brooklyn, New York, to Rae Gay and Rudy Gay Sr., former lead singer of the R&B group Ace Spectrum and band director for The Stylistics, Gay began playing competitive recreational basketball at the age of 12 in his hometown of Baltimore, Maryland.
+Born in Brooklyn, New York, to Rae Gay and Rudy Gay Sr., former lead singer of the R&B group Ace Spectrum and band director for The Stylistics, Gay began playing competitive recreational basketball at the age of 12 in his hometown of Dundalk, Maryland.
 At the age of 14, Gay began playing for the nationally known Cecil-Kirk AAU program under coach Anthony Lewis.

 Gay played his first two years of high school basketball at Baltimore County's Eastern Technical High School, a magnet school in Essex.
 He played varsity basketball both years.
 In his sophomore season at Eastern Tech, the Mavericks earned their first and only trip to College Park for the state semi-finals.
 Although Eastern Tech was a Blue Ribbon academic institution, Gay's parents were concerned about his college preparation.
 He began his junior year with Eastern Tech, but in September 2002, he transferred to Archbishop Spalding in Severn.
 This prompted the Maryland Interscholastic Athletic Association to review its transfer rules.
 He began playing basketball for Spalding as a junior in 2002–03, earning first-team All-Baltimore Catholic League honors as a junior and senior, and was also honored as the Baltimore Sun's co-player of the year as a senior.
 He was the Washington Post All-Met Basketball Player of the Year, a McDonald's All-American, and a Parade first-team All-American in his senior year after averaging 21.2 points, 9.2 rebounds and 3.7 blocks per game.
 Considered a five-star recruit by Rivals.com, Gay was listed as the No. 2 small forward and the No. 5 player in the nation in 2004.